Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Methods

 \subsection{Statistics \& reproducibility}

-For statistical analysis, we employed the non-parametric bootstrap method to estimate confidence intervals (CIs) for each metric.
-We performed 1,000 resampling iterations with replacement from the original dataset to generate bootstrap samples.
-The mean values and 95\% CIs were then derived from the relative frequency distributions of these bootstrap samples.
-Statistical comparisons between groups were conducted using a two-tailed Student's paired t-test.
-Sample size determination was not based on statistical methods.
-No data were excluded from the analyses, and the experiments were not randomized.
-The investigator was not blinded to the allocation during the experiments or outcome assessment.
+For statistical analysis, we employe the non-parametric bootstrap method to estimate confidence intervals (CIs) for each metric.
+We perform 1,000 resampling iterations with replacement from the original dataset to generate bootstrap samples.
+The mean values and 95\% CIs are then derived from the relative frequency distributions of these bootstrap samples.
+Statistical comparisons between groups are conducted using a two-tailed Student's paired t-test.
+The determination of the sample size is not based on statistical methods.